 Before you start, ensure that the content to index and make searchable is shared over a network.

-Ensure the Coveo On-Premises Crawling Module is installed on a server that has access to the file system of which you want to retrieve the content.
+Ensure that the Coveo On-Premises Crawling Module is installed on a server that has access to the file system of which you want to retrieve the content.

 In the Add/Edit a File Source panel, in the Configuration tab, if not already done, click Download Crawling Module to install the Coveo On-Premises Crawling Module on a server that has access to the file server of which you want to retrieve the content, click Download Crawling Module to do so.